 There’s no such thing as a dumb dog.
-But make no mistake, there’s a sizable gap between the least intelligent dog breeds and the GSP.
-In fact, there’s 3 whole IQ classes that separate the two.
+But make no mistake, there’s a significant gap between the least intelligent dogs and the GSP.
+In fact, there’s three intelligence classes that separate the two.
 So how do the two intelligence classes compare?

 The “least intelligent” dog breed is capable of learning a new command with 80 to 100 repetitions.
-In other words, the German Shorthaired Pointer is at least 5 times faster at learning basic commands than the dogs that rank at the bottom.
+That said, the German Shorthaired Pointer is at least 5 times faster at learning basic commands compared to the dogs that rank at the bottom.

-Plus, GSPs are more obedient too.
-Those categorized as the least intelligent have a success rate of 25% or worse when obeying a known command on the first attempt.
-That said, the GSP is at least 3 times more obedient!
+Pointers are much more obedient as well.
+Breeds in the lowest intelligence class have a success rate of 25% or worse when obeying a known command on the first attempt.
+In other words, the GSP is at least 3 times more obedient!

 Like I said, the least intelligent dogs aren’t dumb.
 They just have different motivators and may not do so well with obedience.
-Some of these dogs include the Beagle, Shih Tzu, Basset Hound, Bulldog, Pekingese, Chow and Mastiff.
+Some of these breeds include the popular Beagle, Shih Tzu, Basset Hound, Bulldog, Pekingese, Chow Chow, and Mastiff.

-So far we only talked about obedience and work intelligence.
+So far we only talked about obedience & working intelligence (O&W).
 However, there’s so much more to dog intelligence than just this.
-Even Stanley Coren admits that there are other dimensions of dog IQ, such as instinctive and adaptive intelligence.
+Even Stanley Coren admits that there are other components of dog IQ, such as instinctive and adaptive intelligence.